What is Stuttering Therapy?

 - The child becomes noticeably upset when unable to communicate due to stuttering.

-What happens in stuttering/fluency therapy?
+What happens in stuttering therapy?

 This type of therapy may be used with a young child who is not yet aware of their stuttering.
-This therapy focuses on discussing how to talk slowly and what smooth vs. bumpy speech sounds like.
+This stuttering therapy focuses on discussing how to talk slowly and what smooth vs. bumpy speech sounds like.
 In this type of therapy, the therapist will not directly point out that the child is stuttering.
 Instead, the therapist will have the child identify smooth or bumpy speech in his/her own speech.
 Since many young children often resolve their stuttering on their own, just making children more aware of smooth vs. bumpy speech can be enough to help guide their speech toward being consistently fluent.

-When indirect therapy is not adequate or when a child is more aware that they are stuttering, the therapist will likely take a more direct approach.
+When indirect stuttering therapy is not adequate or when a child is more aware that they are stuttering, the therapist will likely take a more direct approach.
 In this approach, the therapist will talk with the child about stuttering, help the child identify when he/she is stuttering as well as when the therapist does it, and teach the child strategies they can use to prevent or resolve dysfluencies once they happen.

 If your child has any of the risk factors listed above, you should speak with your child’s pediatrician or a speech-language pathologist.
-An SLP will be able to complete a full evaluation and determine if speech therapy is required.
+An SLP will be able to complete a full evaluation and determine if stuttering therapy is required.

 If your child stutters inconsistently and doesn’t have any of the risk factors listed above, the best thing you can do for your child’s stuttering is relax!
 If you tense up or get worried when your child stutters, he/she will pick up on that and begin to get nervous about the stuttering as well.
 This will only make it worse.
 Here are some tips that you can do at home to help your child who is stuttering: